Global Solutions Sustainability Challenge

 Academic partners: Alcorn State University, Al-Balqa Applied University, Ammon Applied University College of Hospitality & Tourism, Davidson Davie Community College, Duhok Polytechnic University / Technical College of Administration, Elizabeth City State University, Erbil Polytechnic University, Estrella Mountain Community College, Gordon State College, Harper College, Khawarizmi University Technical College, Kirkwood Community College, Lone Star College, Luminus Technical College University, Miami Dade College, Middle East University, Moreno Valley College, Norfolk State University, Prince George’s Community College, Rockland Community College, Salahaddin University, Soran University, Sulaimani Polytechnic University, Tarrant County College, The City University of New York (CUNY), University of Cumberlands, University of Duhok, University of Garmian, University of North Carolina in Greensboro, University of San Francisco, University of Zakho

-• 90% of MENA students and 77% of the US Students expressed the program was beneficial for their future career.
+• 84% of MENA students and 76% of US students expressed the program was beneficial for their future career.

 • 88% of MENA students and 79% of US students increased confidence with technology tools for virtual collaboration.